Towards Streaming Perception: Solution Details

 \subsubsection{Practical Performance of Dynamic Scheduling}

 We apply our dynamic schedule \ifstandalonesupplement (Alg.
 1) \else (Alg. \ref{alg:1}) \fi to a wide suite of detectors under the same settings as our main experiments and summarize the results in Table~\ref{tab:effectofds}.
-We see that the improvement generalizes to most of the cases.
+In practice, runtime is stochastic due to complicated software and hardware scheduling or running an input adaptive model, but we find the theoretical results obtained under constant runtime assumption generalizes to most of the practical cases under our experiment setting.